(Indhenter in Danish - Indhenter means spy in Danish intelligence-lingo)

 Chapter 1.
 October, 2005.
 Copenhagen.
 Istedgade

 Direct hit.
 Problem number one solved.
 He slumps, keels and curls lifelessly onto the pavement.
 My breath is disciplined, my body relaxed – on to the next.
 Move the rifle a hair to the left …like that …that’s it … Problem number two is directly in my crosshairs.
 An easy shot, 42.8 metres.
 His glazed bug-eyes leave the impression that he is probably under the spell of today’s first fix, even though it is still early, just shy of 11.
-This scope is remarkable.
+This new scope is remarkable.
 A few millimetres up towards his face …like that … A bullet will greet this junkie’s forehead in just a few moments.
 I slide my right index finger forward onto the trigger, and pull: slowly, smoothly, softly.

 Problem number two falls back onto the sidewalk next to the Maria Church courtyard.
 Dead on the spot.
 Status: two pieces of hot metal placed in a couple of “pale faces”, Dad’s term for addicts.
 With the projectiles being hurtled at 800 metres per second, they never knew what hit them.
 Their end was painless.
 Zoom out and the entire scene makes for a fine conclusion.
 Are they 30-years-old?
 40?
 Impossible to tell with hard-core addicts.
 But in any case, they have now moved on and been delivered to junkie heaven, a place flowing with magnificently clean, uncut heroin, warehouses full of strong beer and all the Rohypnol they can handle.
 But their scrawny, filthy dogs don’t get to join them, I don’t do animals.

 Today I’m wearing jeans, a black turtleneck, a pair of New Feet slip-resistant men’s shoes and thin leather gloves.
 I’ve glued on a small brown moustache, have a pair of flat-rimmed metal sunglasses and a light-coloured, medium-length wig of human hair.
 I have disguised myself differently for each scouting trip to this location.